onegreyonewhite/onegreyonewhite/README.md

 I am a DevOps Evangelist and Senior Python developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.

 - :clock930: I work as a Software developer and CTO.
-- :telescope: Invented and released the [Polemarch](https://about.polemarch.org/).
+- :telescope: Invented and released the [Polemarch](https://about.polemarch.org/) and the [vstutils](https://vstutils.vstconsulting.net/en/stable/).
 - :man_student: Learning to write quality technical content.
 - :heavy_heart_exclamation: Love open source and try to provide it in every possible way.
 - :free: During my free time, I'm creating new instruments of software development and deployment.